Charitable Giving: Creating your personalized strategy

 • Leave a legacy of charitable giving

-By aggregating multiple years' worth of planned charitable giving into a single DAF donation, you may be able to realize greater tax benefits while still meeting your annual giving goals.
+By aggregating multiple years' worth of planned charitable giving into a single DAF donation, you may be able to realize greater tax benefits by itemizing your deductions rather than relying on the standard deduction, while still meeting your annual giving goals.
 You can also name a successor advisor to continue in your spirit of giving and allow your family to make an impact in your or their name.

 Up next in charitable giving: Strategies to meet your unique needs